linyuunc/group-tasks/README.md

 **4. Academic Controversy (Johnson & Johnson, 1979),  D**

 The phrase was also used interchangeble with constructive controversy in Johnson and Johnson article.
+* Ways of Interdependece: Identity as they share the same ideas
+* Type of tasks (McGraths circumplex): Type 5 Cognitive Conflict tasks (It's not Type 6 mixed-motive task because students do not have conflicting interests) and Type 4 Decision making tasks w/No Right answer.
+* Group Composition: It does not specify group size, but did mention "small group".
+Heterogeniety.
+The differences among students in terms of personality, sex, attitudes, background, social class, cognitive reasoning strategies, cognitive perspectives, information, and skills. of present information and experiences.
+* Screenshots and other info:

 **Description:**
 Controversy exists when one person's ideas, information, conclusions, theories, or opinions are incompatible with those of another person, and the two seek to reach an agreement.
 The author introduces the concept by talking about a scene in social science class when two students get into an argument about why citizens want to be representatives in Congress.
 The four steps are described below and graph is included for better understanding.